You can view status, edit, import, and export connections.

 You can view the schedule for each connection in relation to all of the other connections.
-From the Connect menu, click Connections > Schedule View.
-The default view shows the enabled connections that are scheduled to run today.

 Change schedule time zone

 Schedule connections to run at specific time intervals.
-Then, you can view the schedule status of all of your connections in the Schedule View.
+Then, you can view the schedule status of all of your connections in the schedule view.